 Our plan must review and approve certain medical procedures and services before these procedures and services are provided.
 This review process is referred to as prior authorization (approval in advance) and is conducted by clinical staff in our Utilization Management (UM) Department.
 These staff members conduct utilization reviews (UR) to promote the appropriate use of health care resources.
-Their aim is to assess whether the proposed services meet medical necessity criteria and, consequently, whether the request for payment will be covered under your health benefits.
+Their aim is to assess whether the proposed services meet medical necessity criteria and whether the request for payment will be covered under your health benefits.

-Except for emergency and urgent care, your provider (e.g., PCP or specialist) or you must get prior authorization from MedStar Medicare Choice Care Advantage before you receive certain services.
+Except for emergency, out-of-area urgent care, and out-of-network dialysis, your provider (e.g., PCP or specialist) or you must get prior authorization from our plan before you receive certain services.
 Please refer to Chapter 4, Section 2.1 for information about which services require prior authorization.